Stock Assessment

 1. Operate rotary screw traps to monitor juvenile outmigration – We currently operate 2 rotary screw traps (Nooksack River near Ferndale, WA and South Fork Nooksack River near Acme, WA) to monitor the annual outmigration of salmonids.
 These data are used to inform metrics of spawning success from previous years as well as forecast future run sizes of returning adults.

-2. Beach seining from the nearshore marine and estuary delta to the upper river watershed – We conduct beach seining across various key habitats to support evaluating annual outmigration of salmonids (and other aquatic species).
+2. Beach seining from the nearshore marine and estuary delta to the upper river watershed – We conduct beach seining across various key habitats to support evaluating annual outmigration, distribution, and densities of salmonids (and other aquatic species).

 3. Conduct spawning ground surveys for adult salmonids – We coordinate with the Nooksack co-managers (Nooksack Indian Tribe and Washington Department of Fish & Wildlife) to conduct comprehensive adult salmon spawning ground surveys across the Nooksack watershed.
 These data are used to estimate and evaluate trends in total run sizes used in fisheries management planning and coordination.